-Course Title & Credits Credit distribution of the course Eligibility Pre- Code Lecture Tutorial Practical/ criteria requisite of Practice the course (if any) Food Science Part-II 4 3 0 1 Class XII Pass DSC-2-FT
+Course Title & Code Credits Credit distribution of the courseLectureTutorialPractical/ Practice Eligibility criteria Pre- requisite of the course (if any) Food Science Part-II 4 3 0 1 Class XII Pass DSC-2-FT

 - 1. To familiarize the students with the composition and processing of milk, egg, sugars, fats and miscellaneous food. - 2.
 To impart concept of properties of fats and oil, sugar, egg foam stages and emulsions.